Biblical Theology

 Lessons for Us:

-• The Holy Spirit’s Empowerment:This passage reminds us of the Holy Spirit’s role in empowering believers today.
-When we submit to God’s will and rely on the Spirit’s strength, we can overcome challenges and accomplish things that seem impossible.
+The Holy Spirit’s Empowerment – The passage reminds believers that the Spirit empowers us today.
+When we submit to God’s will and rely on the Spirit’s strength, we can overcome challenges that seem impossible.

-In conclusion, Judges 14:6 highlights the empowering work of the Holy Spirit in Samson’s life, his victory over the lion, and his discreetness.
-It encourages us to rely on God’s strength, exercise humility, and acknowledge the Spirit’s empowering presence in our lives.
+In conclusion, Judges 14:6 underscores the empowering work of the Spirit of the LORD in Samson’s life, his victorious encounter with the lion, and his discreetness.
+It encourages believers to rely on God’s strength, practice humility, and recognize the Spirit’s presence in every task.

 Share this: